SurajGupta97/Elections-IITR/README.md

 A web application to conduct elections online @ IITR build over Django framework.
 Built as a part of CS291-OOAD project.
+Takes care of the whole process of elections from nominations to results.

 ## Contributors